CouncilofLorien/counciloflorien.github.io/docs/cards/L/lure-of-expedience.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Corruption._ Does not affect Hobbits and Wizards.
 A character receives 2 corruption points.
-Target character makes a corruption check each time a character in his company gains an item (including special rings). <br>&ensp;Cannot be duplicated on a given character.
-During his organization phase, a character with this card may tap to attempt to remove it.
+Target character makes a corruption check each time a character in his company gains an item (including special rings).
+Cannot be duplicated on a given character. <br>&ensp;During his organization phase, a character with this card may tap to attempt to remove it.
 Make a roll (or draw a #): if this result is greater than 5, discard this card.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>